prominence-eosc/docs-eosc/source/data.rst

 Data
 ====

-It is possible for jobs to access data in a POSIX-like way, i.e. like a filesystem.
-Users can specify the mount point to be used inside the container.
-B2DROP and OneData are supported.
+It is possible for jobs to access data in a POSIX-like way, i.e. like a standard filesystem.
+Users can specify the mount point to be used inside the container. `B2DROP <https://b2drop.eudat.eu>` and `OneData <https://onedata.org>` (including EGI's `DataHub <https://datahub.egi.eu>`) are supported.

 B2DROP
 ------

 The following JSON needs to be included in the job description if access to B2DROP is required:

 .. code-block:: console

    "storage":{